Ponies

 Companionship,

-either with another pony, or another animal
+either with another pony, or another

-such as a sheep or goat.
+animal such as a sheep or goat.

 How to Safely Feed Treats to Your Pony

-Most of us feed our ponies treats as a reward, or
+Most of us feed our ponies treats as a reward,

-to a ponie’s natural foods are healthiest
+are close to a ponie’s natural foods

-but a very small amount of almost any food item
+are healthiest but a very small amount of

-is safe to feed as a treat.
+almost any food item is safe to feed as a

 Safe pony treats include: